More Able and Motivated

 In future, this list may expand to include other curriculum areas.

-Inevitably the self-motivation of a child is a difficult area to judge, so class teachers will first produce a provisional list of pupils on the basis of ability and then conduct brief interviews with selected pupils to determine whether or not they have sufficient motivation to benefit from the ‘More Able and Motivated’ programme.
-Lists will be updated – i.e. with names added or deleted – every October half-term, enabling class teachers to get to know their pupils before committing to judgements.
-Parents of identified pupils will be informed in writing.
+Inevitably the self-motivation of a child is a difficult area to judge, so class teachers first produce a provisional list of pupils on the basis of ability and then conduct brief interviews with selected pupils to determine whether or not they have sufficient motivation to benefit from the ‘More Able and Motivated’ programme.
+Lists will be updated – i.e. with names added or deleted – every July, before the children start their new year group, enabling their current class teachers to use their knowledge of the children's ability to ensure a solid judgement.
+Parents of identified pupils will be informed in writing in the new academic year.

 Please see our policy below for more details on our current provision.